API requests use the X-API-Key header as the canonical credential shape. The TypeScript SDK sends that header when you pass apiKey to ApiClient.

 });

-For raw HTTP calls, send the same value as X-API-Key:
+For raw HTTP debugging, send the same value as X-API-Key:

 curl -sS "$BASE_URL/v0/agreements" \